 Single-zone high availability

 All ApsaraDB for Redis instances support a single-zone HA architecture.
 The HA system runs on an independent platform to guarantee high availability across zones.
-Compared with on-premises Redis databases, ApsaraDB for Redis enables more stable database management.
+Compared with self-managed Redis databases, ApsaraDB for Redis enables more stable database management.

 A master-replica cluster instance consists of a configuration server, multiple proxy servers, and multiple data shards.

 - The configuration server is a cluster management tool that provides global routing and configuration information.
-This server uses a cluster architecture with three nodes and follows the Raft protocol.
+This server uses a cluster architecture with three replica nodes and follows the Raft protocol.

 - A proxy server runs in a standalone architecture.
 A cluster contains multiple proxy servers.
 The cluster automatically balances loads and performs failovers among these proxy servers.